Typo3graf/stafflist/README.md

 [![Total Downloads](https://poser.pugx.org/typo3graf/stafflist/downloads)](https://packagist.org/packages/typo3graf/stafflist)
 [![License](https://poser.pugx.org/typo3graf/stafflist/license)](https://packagist.org/packages/typo3graf/stafflist)

-> responsive, high quality plugin to showcase your team or staff members.
+> This versatile staff list is the easiest way to add staff directories to your website.
+Company and faculty are presented in several easy to understand layouts, including a team list or employee directory, allowing visitors to get to know your company and capabilities.

 Easily create a wide range of directories and listings: